 Disadvantages of qualitative research

-- You need to ask the right question: Doing qualitative research may require you to consider what the right question is to uncover the underlying thinking behind a behavior.
+- You need to ask the right question: Doing qualitative research may require you to consider what the right question is to uncover the underlying thinking behind a behaviour.
 This may need probing questions to go further, which may suit a focus group or face-to-face interview setting better.

 - Results are interpreted: As qualitative research data is written, spoken, and often nuanced, interpreting the data results can be difficult as they come in non-numerical formats.
 This might make it harder to know if you can accept or reject your hypothesis.